 - For further information on applying for internships and for a list of workshops, visit the Career Center.

-- Attend the Resume Writing workshop available through the Career Center, Garey Hall.
+- Attend Résumé Writing workshops available through the Career Center, Garey Hall.

 - Schedule an appointment with a Career Counselor in the Career Center, Garey Hall.